Undistraction/gitbook/functions.md

 (alpha, beta) => expression
 ```

-If the body of the function is complex, a function body can be used, however in this case, an explicit return statement must be used:
+If the body of the function is complex, a function body can be used, however in this case, an explicit return statement must be used to return a value:

 ```
 param => {
+    return expression;
 }
 ```